JinXJinX/BrainInVat/doc/tos.md

 These ToS shall be governed and construed in accordance with the laws of the United States, without regard to its conflict of law provisions.

 ### 12. Contact Us
-If you have any questions about these ToS, please contact us at [Your Contact Information].
+If you have any questions about these ToS, please contact us at jinx@criptext.com.